MOROCCO TRAVEL TIPS: How to plan a trip to Morocco

 Here it’s easy to get overwhelmed by the smell of drying leather and colorful dyes.
 Fez’s tanneries have been in operation since medieval times, today they create a stunning and unique sign, a perfect way to witness history in action.

 Fez is considered the cultural capital of Morocco and it’s home to the world’s oldest university established in 859AD.
-It’s also the Moroccan birthplace of intricate and beautiful tile work known as zellige.
+It’s also the birthplace of intricate and beautiful tile work known as Zellige, a staple of Moroccan art and culture.

 Situated in the Northern part of Morocco, this colorful town is one of the most photographed sights in the country.